Goldfish do sleep, but not in the same way people do. Goldfish sleep is more like resting.

 All about goldfish sleep

-Do goldfish sleep with their eyes open?
+Do goldfish rest with their eyes open?

 You’ll notice that your goldfish don’t close their eyes when they sleep.
 This is because they can’t!

 This means that your goldfish is always reasonably alert and will be startled if you make sudden movements near your aquarium or switch on your aquarium light.
-You should try to avoid startling your goldfish in this way, as such stress is not good for their health.
+You should try to avoid startling your goldfish in this way, as stress is not good for their health.

 Do goldfish sleep at night?

 Switch your light on when you get up in the morning and switch it off no more than 12 hours later, shortly before you go to bed.

 How do I know when my goldfish is sleeping?

-When you notice that your goldfish is asleep you should try to avoid startling it.
+When you notice this, you should try to avoid startling your fish.
 Don’t make any sudden movements near the aquarium, don’t attempt to feed your goldfish and don’t switch on your aquarium lights.

 Do goldfish sleep upside down?!

-If you’ve noticed your goldfish swimming upside down or always leaning to one side then you should research “swim bladder disease”.
+If you’ve noticed your goldfish swimming upside down, or always leaning to one side, then you should research “swim bladder disease”.

-- If you have an aquarium light then you should not keep it switched on any longer than 12 hours per day
+- If you have an aquarium light then you should not keep it switched on any longer than 12 hours per day.

-- When your goldfish sleeps, its color will fade slightly and it won’t move around very much
+- When your goldfish sleeps, its color will fade slightly and it won’t move around very much.